jjcapellan/Phaser3-ScrollingCamera/README.md

 cursors.up.on('down', () => myCamera.setSpeed(-50));
 ```
 ---
+## Public properties
+Besides inherited properties and the properties declared in the constructor, there are only one public property:
+* **snapIndex** {number}: Stores the snap position in function of gap beteen snaps (0 ,1 , 2, ...).
+This property is send with the event **snap** as argument.
 ## License
 **ScrollingCamera** is licensed under the terms of the MIT open source license.